 1. Review the call for papers and peer review process

-Before submitting your work to the conference organizers, carefully review the call for papers issued by the event and pay attention to any details provided.
+Before submitting your work to the conference organizers so it’s added to the conference proceedings, carefully review the call for papers issued by the event and pay attention to any details provided.
 These details could include the length of your paper, the length of the abstract, citation guidelines, and more.

 Conference organizers can choose between a variety of peer review processes through which they assess the submissions to present at their event.
 Be sure you’re aware of the review process being used by the conference you’re applying to in case the selection has an impact on the way you structure your submission.

 This seems like a no-brainer, but many academics are so accustomed to speaking in front of classrooms full of students and so confident that they know their subject matter inside and out, that practicing their presentation may not seem worthwhile.
 Do not make this mistake.
 Speaking to a classroom of students is a very different feeling than speaking to a room full of peers and mentors, and even the most confident speakers can easily lose their cool when faced with this new, more intimidating audience.

 Related read: 15 Tips for Presenting at a Conference